Anticoagulant therapy in non-ST elevation acute coronary syndromes

 ●The heparins, including unfractionated heparin (UFH) and the low molecular weight heparins (LMWH), are indirect thrombin inhibitors that complex with antithrombin (AT, formerly known as AT III) and convert AT from a slow to a rapid inactivator of thrombin, factor Xa, and to a lesser extent, factors XIIa, XIa, and IXa.
 (See "Overview of hemostasis" and "Heparin and LMW heparin: Dosing and adverse effects".)

-There are a number of intrinsic limitations to UFH therapy in patients with acute MI.
-The most important is that the heparin-antithrombin (AT, formerly called antithrombin III) complex cannot bind or inactivate thrombin bound within a clot .
+There are a number of intrinsic limitations to UFH therapy in patients with acute coronary syndromes and acute MI.
+The most important is that the heparin-antithrombin complex cannot bind or inactivate thrombin bound within a clot .
 Such clot-bound thrombin acts as an important thrombogenic stimulus at a site of coronary thrombosis, particularly after clot disruption by fibrinolytic agents .
 An additional concern with the administration of UFH has been heparin-induced thrombocytopenia (HIT).
 The risk is much lower but not absent with LMWH than with UFH and is not seen with the direct thrombin inhibitors or fondaparinux.
 (See "Anticoagulant therapy in acute ST elevation myocardial infarction", section on 'Classification of anticoagulant agents'.)

 LMWH inactivates factor Xa, like UFH, but has a lesser effect on thrombin (figure 1).
-As a result, LMWH do not prolong the aPTT in a predictable fashion.
+LMWH does not prolong the aPTT in a predictable fashion.
 They have a number of advantages over UFH, including a more predictable anticoagulant effect and a reduced likelihood of inducing immune-mediated thrombocytopenia.

 - Weitz JI, Hudoba M, Massel D, et al. Clot-bound thrombin is protected from inhibition by heparin-antithrombin III but is susceptible to inactivation by antithrombin III-independent inhibitors.
 J Clin Invest 1990; 86:385.